PatrickMcLennan/mediastack/lambdas/write_widescreen_wallpapers_to_dynamo/README.md

-# widescreen_wallpapers
+# write_widescreen_wallpapers_to_dynamo

 Makes HTTP call to front page of `/r/WidescreenWallpaper` and gets all posts.
-Compares against images currently in DynamoDB and then writes new images to a DynamoDB table.
+Filters out NSFW & Promoted images, compares against records currently in DynamoDB and then writes new images to a DynamoDB table.

 Example DynamoDB record: